 At this point, you’ll want to make sure that your pan lid is oven-suitable.
 Mine wasn’t and had started to melt by the time I took it out of the oven!
 What I learned from this is that you can alternatively cook your stew on a gas hob, provided the temperature is low and you remember to stir it every once in a while.

 This was supposed to be served with mashed potato but I left the potatoes for my partner to cook, and she couldn’t be arsed (after spending the majority of the day napping) so instead, we had it with new potatoes.
 Which were fine (it’s hard to convey passive-aggressiveness in this format, but really imagine it when I say “fine”).

 We also had cabbage with it, which was surprisingly good.

-FYI, it is fucking difficult to take photographs of food!
-I always suspected it would be (because I’ve seen so many shite photos of people’s food on Facebook).
+FYI, it is really difficult to take photographs of food!
+I always suspected it would be (because I’ve seen so many awful photos of people’s food on Facebook).
 But wow!
 You need a good camera, good lighting, you need to artfully arrange the food … and it still comes out looking like this (see disappointing photo above).
 Irritating!

 Bet the mash would have looked better!

 When planning out my articles, I wrote down a bunch of food ideas.
 Welsh Rarebit, Beer-Battered Halloumi, and Beef Stew.
 Out of these three recipes, I was least looking forward to doing this one.
 Beef stew is boring.
 It looks rubbish in photographs, it isn’t particularly exciting to cook, and I’ve had so many terrible beef stews in my life.
 Then I got the wrong beer, and the Mrs decided that boiled potatoes were a good idea … but you know what?